bbc/dsrp_bbcavs10k_distribution/README.md

 3. **Legal**: Legal restrictions on dataset use, onward distribution, etc.

 ## Contact
-The primary contact for questions regarding this dataset is andrew.secker@bbc.co.uk
+The primary contact for questions regarding this dataset is andrew dot secker at bbc.co.uk

 ## Distribution structure
 The primary location of the distribution is located on BBC R&D's Openstack infrastructure.
 Details regarding how to access this will have been circulated to the primary representative of each University.